 That’s why installing Poorly coded or heavy plugins can affect your overall loading speed.

-To monitor how much time a particular plugin takes to load and render, you can use query monitor debugger plugin which scans through your database and shows you the exact time taken by each plugin to load successfully.
+To monitor how much time a particular plugin takes to load and render, you can use the query monitor debugger plugin which scans through your database and shows you the exact time taken by each plugin to load successfully.

 By looking at the results, you can safely replace the most time taking plugin with another similar functioning one, that takes minimum time to load.

 Elementor Page Builder

-Elementor is a user-friendly, drag and drop page builder which help you to build beautiful and high converting pages with ease.
+Elementor is a user-friendly, drag-and-drop page builder that helps you to build beautiful and high converting pages with ease.
 The best part is the speed segment.
-Elementor uses very lightweight CSS and HTML codes that doesn’t affect your blog’s loading speed at all.
+Elementor uses very lightweight CSS and HTML codes that don’t affect your blog’s loading speed at all.

-It still delivers a great user experience and recently, they have added a new feature prior to Gutenberg release.
+It still delivers a great user experience and recently, they have added a new feature prior to the Gutenberg release.
 The new add-on is called blocks.
-The blocks will help its users to build any kind of website faster than ever.
+The blocks will help its users to build any website faster than ever.

 Lazy Load Plugin By WP media

-The Lazy Load plugin by WP Rocket helps you to make your website faster by adding a small piece of script that makes every image to load only after visitor scroll downs to its position.
+The Lazy Load plugin by WP Rocket helps you to make your website faster by adding a small piece of script that makes every image load only after the visitor scroll down to its position.

-This will affect every image on your website including the thumbnails.
-Unless and until a visitors are eager to see the image, it won’t load.
-Hence, your website should load faster even on slow connections.
+This will affect every image on your website, including the thumbnails.
+Unless and until visitors are eager to see the image, it won’t load.
+Hence, your website should load faster, even on slow connections.

 Now each of these files is taking up disk space on your server and eventually, by the time, this will slow down your WordPress dashboard.
 To help us clean our database, we have an absolute plugin by Updraftplus developers, The WP-Optimize.